ArctosDB/documentation-wiki/_documentation/collection.markdown

 ## guid_prefix

 The "functional primary key" which most usefully defines a collection in Arctos.
 Used as part of the catalog record identifier which each record in Arctos recieves.
-Forms collectionID when prefixed by ``https://arctos.database.museum/collection/``.
+Forms collectionID (a GUID) when prefixed by ``https://arctos.database.museum/collection/``.
 Note that this is a concept with no dependencies; it is completely unrelated to ``institution_acronym``, ``collection_cde``, and all other fields in all other tables.

 ## citation